-As I mentioned in my previous post, I decided to share some of the papers I wrote this semester.
-The one I am sharing below was for my ethics class.
-I didn’t get to spend as much time with this paper as my Leibniz paper & I’m not as happy with it.
-But it is a paper I sort of surprised myself with and these are issues I am passionate about so I decided to share.
+I decided to share some of the papers I wrote this semester.
+I’m sharing this one because it is a paper I sort of surprised myself with and these are issues I am passionate about.

 A Consideration of the Moral Status of Animals in Kantian Ethical Frameworks